atecon/benchmark_arima/README.md

 # benchmark_arima
 Comparison of estimation speed of ARIMA-type models between Python's 'statsmodels' module and Gretl's built-in aparatus.

+* Key findings*
+- Both Gretl's built-in aparatus of the Kalman filter and the optimization algorithm (BFGS) is very fast compared to Python and 'statsmodels'.
+- We find that -- dependend on the ARIMA parameter settings -- gretl is about 100 times fast.
+For some settings even much faster.
+- Surprisingly, even for simple AR(1) models gretl is about 50 times faster.

 # Problem
 ARIMA type of time-series models are widely applied.
 Speed of estimation the model's parameters is crucial.